arhamidrees63/assignment7/readme.md

 💭 Reflection

 This project helped me understand how Docker makes it easy to build and deploy applications.
-I learned how to write a Dockerfile, use GitHub Actions for automation, and securely push images to DockerHub.
+I learned how to write a Dockerfile, use GitHub Actions for automation, and securely push images to DockerHub quite a new and challening module
-Now I feel more confident about using Docker and automation in real projects.
+Now I feel more confident about using Docker and automation in real projects